Plato's Lemonade Stand: Stirring Change into Something Great

 From Tom Morris

-I often give talks on change under one or the other of these two titles.
+I often give talks on change under one or the other of these three titles.
 If you've heard one of them, I have something for you to think about.

 A Quick Story